-- requiring investors to provide any information we consider necessary for determining the identity and eligibility of a shareholder - forcibly exchanging or selling any shares we believe are being held in whole or in part by or for an investor who is, or appears likely to become, ineligible to own those shares, or who has failed to provide any requested information or declaration within one month of being requested to do so, or whose ownership the SICAV has determined might be detrimental to its interests or those of shareholders - preventing investors from acquiring shares if we believe it is in the interests of existing shareholders to do so
+- requiring investors to provide any information we consider necessary for determining the identity and eligibility of a shareholder - forcibly exchanging or selling any shares we believe are being held in whole or in part by or for an investor who is, or appears likely to become, ineligible to own those shares, controllers will take appropriate measures to ensure that it is handled in GDPR-compliant ways.
+Overall, we have implemented all GDPR-required policies and procedures, incorporating standard, regulator-approved contractual language to ensure adequate data protection and compliance with law and regulation.